gustavla/autocolorize/README.rst

 We provide custom layers for doing sparse hypercolumn training in both Caffe (see ``caffe/``) and Tensorflow (see ``tensorflow/``).
 This can be used for other image-to-image tasks, such as semantic segmentation or edge prediction.

+Look inside the ``train`` folder if you want to train from scratch.